eudoxia0/eudoxia0.github.io/article/_posts/2022-07-05-lessons-writing-compiler.md

 Then the function `bar` can be identified by the string `foo::bar`.
 In most languages this is all it takes.
-But some languages -- Haskell, Rust, Austral -- have declarations that don't identifying names.
+But some languages -- Haskell, Rust, Austral -- have declarations that don't have identifying names.
 Namely, type class/trait
 instances:

 ```haskell